desaimk/DataScienceCoursera/Course 3/README.md

 # Script & Output

 Please see run_analysis.R for script.
-Output is included as both, .csv and .txt - .csv provides an easier to view format.
+Output is included as .txt file.